Ellen Burstyn: Early life

 Burstyn was born Edna Rae Gillooly on December 7, 1932, in Detroit, the daughter of Correine Marie (née Hamel) and John Austin Gillooly.
 She says her ancestry is "Irish, French, Pennsylvania Dutch, a little Canadian Indian".
 Burstyn has an older brother, Jack, and a younger brother, Steve.
-Her parents divorced when she was young, and she and her brothers lived with their mother and stepfather.
+Her parents divorced when she was young, and she and her brothers lived with their mother and abusive stepfather.

 Burstyn attended Cass Technical High School, a university-preparatory school that allowed students to choose a specific field of study.
 Burstyn majored in fashion illustration.
 In high school she was a cheerleader, a member of the student council, and president of her drama club.
 She dropped out of high school during her senior year after failing her classes.
 Soon afterward, Burstyn worked as a dancer using the name Kerri Flynn, and then a model until the age of 23.
 She later moved to Dallas, where she continued modeling and worked in other fashion jobs before moving to New York City.

 From 1955 to 1956, Burstyn appeared as an "away we go" dancing girl on The Jackie Gleason Show under the name Erica Dean.
 Burstyn then decided to become an actress and chose the name "Ellen McRae" as her professional name; she later changed her surname after her 1964 marriage to Neil Burstyn.